Table of Contents

 However, it’s also not uncommon for this to be a legitimate chargeback due to merchant error, especially when transactions are keyed in by hand and numbers are transposed or misread.

-- Documentation that proves that the cardholder agreed to pay the full amount of the posted transaction.
+- Provide documentation that proves that the cardholder agreed to pay the full amount of the posted transaction.

 - If you have already processed a refund for the transaction in question, provide documentation that proves you have credited the cardholder’s account.